 - MS in Urban Informatics: Urban Innovators Scholarship

 - MS in Urban in Regional Policy: Urban Leaders Scholarship

 Below are additional departmental scholarship opportunities open to degree-seeking students within the School of Public Policy and Urban Affairs.

 - AmeriCorps Scholarships: Scholarships in the form of a 20% tuition discount will be awarded to AmeriCorps alumni who enroll in one of our master’s programs full time.
 In addition, the application fee is waived for all AmeriCorps alumni.
 AmeriCorps alumni are also eligible for increased awards via the CSSH Dean’s Scholarship

 - Public Policy and International Affairs Scholarships: The School of Public Policy and Urban Affairs is a proud member of the PPIA Program.
 Alumni of the PPIA Junior Summer Institute who apply to the School shall have their application fees waived.
-PPIA alumni who are admitted to the School are entitled to a $5,000 scholarship and will have their application fee waived.
+PPIA alumni who are admitted to the School shall be awarded a merit tuition scholarship of at least $10,000, with eligibility for higher level awards.

 The School of Public Policy & Urban Affairs is housed within the College of Social Sciences and Humanities.
 When researching the rates for tuition and fees on Northeastern University’s tuition page, please refer to the rates posted for the College of Social Sciences and Humanities.